uprtcl/BOOS-FL-license/README.md

 # THE LICENSE

-This software is intended to be used on web applications or applications that are designed to be rendered using HTML, CSS, and JS technologies, including some desktop applications.
+This software is intended to be used as a library on other applications.

 You need a license to use this software as part of your application (YOUR APPLICATION) with the following exceptions: